List of Queer as Folk characters: Melanie Marcus

 Melanie Rachel Marcus is one of the main characters and the domestic partner of Lindsay Peterson.
 Melanie is also the biological mother of Jenny Rebecca, a daughter by way of artificial insemination from mutual friend Michael Novotny, and the adoptive mother of Gus, Lindsay's natural son by way of artificial insemination from Lindsay's longtime friend Brian Kinney.

 Melanie is an attorney with a successful law firm, and from her numerous references to "the other partners" she is taken to be a partner as well.
-(A sign outside of her workplace lists her as a partner at Kurtzman, Vasquez, Kurshira & Marcus in episode 1.21; in season 4, however, her partner in the firm is Larry Jacobs.)
+(A sign outside of her workplace lists her as a partner at Kurtzman, Vasquez, Kurshira & Marcus in season 1 episode 21; in season 4, however, her partner in the firm is Larry Jacobs.)
 She was raised Jewish and insists that Jewish traditions be observed in her family life, but does not seem to have an active spiritual life and may consider herself Jewish in a strictly cultural sense.
 At the beginning of the series, she and Lindsey have been together for five years.
 Throughout the relationship Brian Kinney has been a source of stress and discord for the couple, but Melanie allows him to remain an active presence in their lives because of his longtime friendship with Lindsay.
 Melanie's negative feelings about Brian are only exacerbated as he repeatedly injects himself into decisions about Gus' upbringing and reneges on his promise to sign his parental rights over to Melanie.

 During the first two seasons, Melanie permits Lindsay take the year following Gus' birth on leave.
 The strain of being the family's sole breadwinner causes her to feel some resentment towards Lindsay.
 During this period of instability in the relationship, Melanie has a one-night stand with a woman she meets at a friend's baby shower.
 After disclosing the affair to Lindsay, she moves in with her cousin Rita for several months.
 The couple reconciles when, on the condition that they get back together and be loving parents to his son, Brian agrees to sign his parental rights over to Melanie.